-The Court has considered the Motion, the Declaration of Barry F. Shea in Support of First-Day Applications and Motions, and the matters reflected in the record of the hearing held on the Motion.
-It appears that the Court has jurisdiction over this proceeding; that this is a core proceeding; that notice of the Motion has been given to the Office of the United States Trustee, counsel for the Debtors' pre-petition secured lenders, the indenture trustee for the Debtors' senior note holders, counsel to the Agent for the Debtors' proposed debtor-in-possession lenders, and the Debtors' thirty largest unsecured creditors on a consolidated basis; that no further notice is necessary; that the relief sought in the motion is in the best interests of the Debtors, their estates, and their creditors; and that good and sufficient cause exists for such relief.
+The Court has considered the Application, the Declaration of Barry F. Shea in Support of First-Day Applications and Motions, the Affidavit filed by Woolard Harris in support of the Application and the matters reflected in the record of the hearing held on the Application.
+It appears that the Court has jurisdiction over this proceeding; that this is a core proceeding; that notice of the Application has been given to the Office of the United States Trustee, counsel for the Debtors' pre-petition secured lenders, the indenture trustee for the Debtors' senior note holders, the Debtors' thirty largest unsecured creditors on a consolidated basis; that no further notice is necessary; that the relief sought in the motion is in the best interests of the Debtors, their estates, and their creditors; and that good and sufficient cause exists for such relief.